ABOUT ME

-I am an Assistant Professor of Anthropology at Brown University.
-I have a PhD in sociocultural and linguistic anthropology from the University of Chicago.
-My primary research is about the public politics of language, race, and belonging in Singapore.
-This research was completed through affiliations with the Lee Kuan Yew Centre for Innovative Cities at Singapore University of Technology and Design (2017 and 2018–20) and National University of Singapore (2018–19).
+The book is based on almost five years of research in Singapore.
+My research was completed through affiliations with the Lee Kuan Yew Centre for Innovative Cities at Singapore University of Technology and Design (2017 and 2018–20) and the National University of Singapore (2018–19).
+Learn more about my research and writing.

 Beyond this, I’ve designed, led, and participated in mentoring and career education programs for polytechnic, undergraduate, and graduate students in the U.S. and Singapore.
 I’ve also led workshops and trainings in design thinking and graphic design for social scientists.